romaneg/bread-and-cheeses/_posts/logbook/2019-08-18-lactic-cheeses_stMarcellin.md

 Let the cheese slide from the mold to your hand, flip it and put the mold on top and flip the mold.
 Be very careful, the cheeses are still fragile.
 If you went to bed after moulding, no worries, this step can wait.
 You can flip the cheeses a few times in their molds for the next 24h.
-This will make the shape more unfirorm and drain water more homogeneously.
+This will make the shape more uniform and drain water more homogeneously.

 ![lactic cheeses after flipping]({{site.baseurl}}/assets/img/cheese/2019-08/2019-07-13_flipped.JPG) *Cheeses just after first flip in the molds.*